 The fitness assessment evaluations offer an employee the opportunity to evaluate their current level of fitness based on three components: strength, flexibility, and cardiovascular endurance.
-Integrated Health offers onsite options for obtaining results for employees.
+Integrated Health 21 offers onsite options for obtaining results for employees.
 Fitness scores are provided and supportive educational materials are included.
 Individual tests may be selected, but the complete fitness profile is recommended for a thorough evaluation.
-When all three are performed, ICH can provide a indication of overall fitness which is beneficial prior to beginning an exercise program or to evaluate the effectiveness of an ongoing regime.

-3-minute Step Test – measures aerobic (cardiovascular fitness).
-Test is based on the recovery heart rate after exercising for 3 minutes and provides an indication of overall cardiovascular health.
+The test measures aerobic (cardiovascular fitness) and is based on the recovery heart rate after exercising for 3 minutes and provides an indication of overall cardiovascular health.
 Participants complete a questionnaire prior to the test to rule out any contraindications to testing.

-Body Composition – describes the different components (muscles, bone, fat) that make up a person’s total body weight.
+The body composition describes the different components (muscles, bone, and fat) that make up a person’s total body weight.
 A handheld bioelectrical device is used to estimate the participant’s body composition and total percent of body fat.

-Complete Fitness Profile – Provides an overall evaluation of employee fitness.
-This is valuable assessment for those who may be beginning an exercise regime or to assess the efficacy of an ongoing exercise program.
+The complete profile is an overall evaluation of employee fitness.
+This is a valuable assessment for those who may be beginning an exercise regime or to assess the efficacy of an ongoing exercise program.
 Complete fitness testing includes:

 - Grip Strength Test

 - 3 – Minute Step Test

 - Body fat composition

 - Brief consultation of results and educational materials on fitness and health